HartleyB04/comp2000_2024/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+  They are git websites.
+They provide different features.
+Neither one is better.

   * Who made the last commit to repository A?
   Matthew Robberts